2013 Recommended Components

-Note: There is an iPad app version of this Recommended Components list that includes additional functionality such as Quick Search and Entry Tagging.
+Note: There is a new 2013 iPad app version of this Recommended Components list that includes additional functionality such as Quick Search and Entry Tagging.
 The app is available right now for free download to your iPad in the iTunes store.
-In iTunes, search for "Stereophile Recommended Components" or follow this link to the iTunes store from your web browser.
+In the App Store, search for "Stereophile Recommended Components"

 Components listed here have been formally reviewed in Stereophile and have been found to be among the best available in each of four or five quality classes.
 Whether a component is listed in Class A or Class E, we highly recommend its purchase.

-Each listing—in alphabetical order within classes—is followed by a brief description of the product’s sonic characteristics and a code indicating the Stereophile Volume and Issue in which that product’s report appeared.
-Thus the September 2010 issue is indicated as “Vol.33 No.9.”
+Each listing—in alphabetical order within classes—is followed by a brief description of the product's sonic characteristics and a code indicating the Stereophile Volume and Issue in which that product's report appeared.
+Thus the September 2012 issue is indicated as "Vol.35 No.9."

 In general, components do not remain listed for more than three years unless at least one of the magazine's writers and editors has had continued experience with them.
 Discontinuation of a model also precludes its appearance.
 In addition, though professional components—recorders, amplifiers, monitor speaker systems—can be obtained secondhand and can sometimes offer performance that would otherwise guarantee inclusion, we do not generally do so.
 Stereophile's "Recommended Components" listing is almost exclusively concerned with products currently available in the US through the usual hi-fi retail outlets.